slerman12/Help-me/2-Opposing-views.md

 **PSYCHIATRIST 3:** "Benzos can be safely taken for years.
 You need to take them.
 I want to increase the dose.
 Did you pull your hair out yourself?"

 > `I told Psychiatrist 3 my symptoms.
 He was cold, authoritative, and disbelieving.
 He only believed the benzos were needed.
-He said that benzos could be safely taken for years, and didn't counterargue my points against that.
+He said that benzos could be safely taken for years, and didn't counterargue my points against that that I made to him.
 At no point for the next 5 months would he specify a tapering schedule, and I was begging him.`
 >
 > `He asked about my hair loss, whether I had pulled the hair out myself.
 He wouldn't believe me the first couple times I answered.
 Not only didn't I pull it out myself, but the medical system did, the one that was now making me answer repeatedly whether I did.`
 >